From boosting weight loss to fighting free radicals, these are the black pepper benefits you need to know.

 Despite their taste, black peppers are fruits—they’re even berries!
 They also come in a variety of colors such as black, green, and white.

 They differ in the way manufacturers or growers process them.
-For example, crushed pepper you use for cooking is from a dried berry.
+For example, the crushed pepper you use for cooking is from a dried berry.

 Meanwhile, to produce white peppercorns, you remove the outer layer, which turns black during drying.
 This then leaves the white inner seed.